 These concerns are often then raised with a medical professional who will make the required referrals to the appropriate specialists who can then make an official diagnosis and provide any required support.

 The quality of life for lots of children is significantly improved by a formal diagnosis that leads to appropriate evidence-informed intervention or support that recognises individual strengths and interests.

 The causes of Autism are not fully understood, but research suggests that there may be genetic factors or something in the environment involved.
-You cannot ‘catch’ Autism or cause a child to have Autism.
+You cannot ‘catch’ it or cause a child to have it.